johnrnyquist/distribute_grease_pencil_strokes/README.md

 ![Distribute Grease Pencil Strokes Demo](demo.gif)

 ## Description
 The **Distribute Grease Pencil Strokes** add-on allows users to select three or more Grease Pencil strokes and distribute them evenly along a chosen axis (X, Y, or Z) in the 3D Viewport.
-This is useful for creating uniform arrangements of strokes in Grease Pencil animations or illustrations.
+This is useful for creating uniform arrangements of strokes in Grease Pencil.

 ## Features
 - Distribute selected Grease Pencil strokes along the X, Y, or Z axis.